Hi, I’m Jeremy

 about me

-I have particular interests in creating holistic experiences that take advantage of gaming as a multimedia art form.
-With a background in music, visual media, and programming, I see how every aspect of a game can be an opportunity to exercise its design goals.
+Because conveyance is such a large part of my design ethos, I want to create holistic experiences that take advantage of gaming as a multimedia art form.
+With a background in music and visual media, I understand the variety of ways in which a game can help its player intuit the fun of the experience.

 (i’m the one in the jacket)